WellthCare

 • Reference-Based Pricing & Bill Negotiation: Does the plan actively protect members from surprise bills and overcharges?
 Services that audit and reduce bills by 70% or more show a proactive commitment to eliminating waste.

 • Cost Trend Data: Request historical data on year-over-year cost increases.
-A plan focused on prevention should demonstrate lower and more sustainable trend rates than traditional insurers.
+A plan focused on prevention should show lower and more sustainable trend rates than traditional insurers.

 4. Engagement & Wealth-Building Integration (The New Frontier)

-The most innovative assessment today looks for plans that transcend healthcare to address total well-being.
+The most innovative assessments today look for plans that go beyond healthcare to address total well-being.
 This is the core of the emerging "Health-to-Wealth" category.
+WellthCare is the first Health-to-Wealth Benefit System that turns this category into reality, rewarding every verified preventive action with store dollars and automatic retirement contributions with no additional out-of-pocket cost to employers.
 Ask:

 • Does the plan make healthy behavior rewarding?
-Look for systems that provide tangible, immediate incentives-like spendable "Store" credits-for completing preventive actions.
-This gamification drives real behavioral change and satisfaction.
+Look for systems that provide tangible, immediate incentives — like spendable "Store" credits — for completing preventive actions.
+That kind of gamification drives real behavioral change and satisfaction.

 • Does it connect health to financial security?
 The most powerful plans, such as those powered by patent-pending Health-to-Wealth technology, automatically convert healthy behaviors into contributions to retirement or HSA accounts.
-This creates a visceral, positive link between an employee's health today and their future wealth.
+That creates a visceral, positive link between health today and future wealth.

 • Is there a clear path to better economics?
 Assess if the plan offers a data-driven migration path.
-For example, does it use a Readiness Index™ to analyze real behavior and show precisely how moving eligible employees to a aligned Medicare plan or a transparent self-funded option (like WellthCare Complete™) can save 30-45%?
-This turns promises into provable math.
+For example, does it use a Readiness Index™ to analyze real behavior and show precisely how moving eligible employees to an aligned Medicare plan or a transparent self-funded option (like WellthCare Complete™) can save 30-45%?
+That turns promises into provable math.

 1. Gather Quantitative Data: Collect claims reports, utilization summaries, pharmacy reports, and the quality/satisfaction scores mentioned above from your current and prospective vendors.